 What an awesome treasure of a museum!
 We visited on our first trip to the city and didn’t make it through because the kids were scared.
 On our most recent though, we discovered that the Pirate and Treasure Museum is one of the best things to do in Saint Augustine.
 Between the original Jolly Roger and actual pirate treasure, and then some awesome film memorabilia, we thoroughly enjoyed the Pirate and Treasure Museum.

 Cost: $15 for adults and $8 for kids

 Hours of Operation: 10:00 – 7:00 pm – check site to confirm hours of operation

 We got to see how a ship was built, experience a working blacksmith shop and learn about loading and firing muskets.
 It is pretty cool.
 Beyond the actual museum area is the live, functioning town that’s also part of the tour.
-It’s loaded with shops, museums, wine tasting and galleries.
+It’s loaded with shops, museums, breweries and distilleries (even wine tasting) and galleries.
 Allot at least 1 hour for the Museum and another hour at least for wandering and relaxing.

 Cost: $13 for adults and $7 for kids